jianjieluo/BeeBlog/README.md

 > Notice: If you want to use https, you need to have your own ssl key and put the \*.crt and \*.key files in `/ssl_key` dir.
 Then change the config in `longjj.com.conf` to use your own ssl key.

-> Notice: All article filenames should obtain the format "xxxx-xx-xx-xxx-xxx-xxx.md" cause my name parser depends on the file name format.
+> Notice: All article filenames in the `articles` dir should obtain the format "xxxx-xx-xx-xxx-xxx-xxx.md" cause my name parser depends on the file name format.

 You can also use `python3 bumblebee.py -c config_local.yml` command to test your static site generator.
+You can use `make update` to update your resources in the docker container faster.

 ## Refference